-According to the International Data Corporation (IDC), 18% of all new servers shipped in the fourth quarter of 2009 were virtualized [7] and the server virtualization market is expected to grow 30% a year through 2013 [8].
+According to the International Data Corporation (IDC), 18% of all new servers shipped in the fourth quarter of 2009 were virtualized (IDC, 2010) and the server virtualization market is expected to grow 30% a year through 2013 (IT world, The IDG Network, 2008).
 However, the adoption of server virtualization comes at the cost of increased system complexity and dynamics.
 The increased complexity is caused by the introduction of virtual resources and the resulting gap between logical and physical resource allocations.
 The increased dynamics is caused by the lack of direct control over the underlying physical hardware and by the complex interactions between the applications and workloads sharing the physical infrastructure introducing new challenges in systems management.